 Traded goods: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-Cost is determined on first in, first out basis.
+Cost is determined on weighted average basis.

-j) Cash and cash equivalents
+i) Cash and cash equivalents

 Cash and cash equivalents in the balance sheet comprise cash at banks and on hand and short-term deposits with an original maturity of three months or less, which are readily convertible to known amounts of cash and cash equivalents and subject to an insignificant risk of changes in value.